Canine Hip Dysplasia and The Story of Cody

 We began obedience training with all three and quickly got into obedience as a sport, training

 for AKC competition.
 Our passion for the dog world had begun!
-This was what we wanted to
+This was what we wanted to do

-though, and felt they were to be the start of our breeding program.
-We continued to learn
+felt they were to be the start of our breeding program.
+We continued to learn more all the time

-more all the time about breeding and dogs in general, but we still felt that we had a good
+about breeding and dogs in general, but we still felt that we had a good chance of passing our

-chance of passing our OFA's with the boys at age two.
+OFA's with the boys at age two.

 Shortly after the boys turned two we took them to Iowa State for their hip x-rays.
 We went in

-without much worry at all, knowing that surely, with their mother being OFA Good and father
+without much worry at all, knowing that surely, with their mother being OFA Good and father not

-the exam room with the words, "It doesn't look good. "
+room with the words, "It doesn't look good. "

 Both dogs were diagnosed with Moderate Hip Dysplasia.